AnotherNoName/CousinWare/README.md

 # CousinWare
-A public version of CousinWare cleaned by me.
+A public version of CousinWare cleaned by BeatEmece.